 Emergency medical services calls

-- Greater Sudbury Paramedic Services responded to 633 calls for suspected opioid-related incidents.
-In 2023, Greater Sudbury Paramedic Services responded to 650 calls for suspected opioid-related incidents
+- Greater Sudbury Paramedic Services responded to 108 calls for suspected opioid-related incidents.
+During the same period last year, Greater Sudbury Paramedic Services responded to 160 calls for suspected opioid-related incidents.

 View more detailed surveillance information about opioid-related emergency medical services calls.